Structure of Kerr black hole spacetimes in Weyl conformal gravity: Dependence on the spin

 In the CG Schwarzschild parameter space, crossing from $\kappa < 0$ to $\kappa > 0$ sees the addition of a \textit{repulsive horizon}, either Cauchy or cosmological.
 This special transition when crossing $\kappa = 0$ is not present in CG Kerr spacetimes.

 We may attribute this to the aforementioned fact that the spin $a$ makes some repulsion ubiquitous, thus not making crossing to $\kappa > 0$ particularly noteworthy.

-Most importantly, as we have discussed extensively, while the sign of the quadratic de Sitter term in CG Schwarzschild \eqref{eq:CG Schwarzschild} is only dependent on $\kappa$, the sign of the quartic de Sitter term in CG Kerr \eqref{eq:CG Kerr} is dependent on the full sign of $k$ \eqref{eq:auxiliary}.
+Most importantly, as we have discussed extensively, while the sign of the quadratic de Sitter term in CG Schwarzschild~\eqref{eq:CG Schwarzschild} depends only on $\kappa$, the sign of the quartic de Sitter term in CG Kerr~\eqref{eq:CG Kerr} depends on the sign of $k$~\eqref{eq:auxiliary}.
 Thus, the background in CG Kerr is de Sitter when $ k > 0$, flat when $k = 0$, and Anti-de Sitter when $k < 0$.

-While black hole spacetimes in CG Kerr always have at least two horizons, namely the inner Cauchy horizon $\mathrm{H}_\mathrm{I}$ and outer event horizon $\mathrm{H}_\mathrm{O}$, the medium blue regions in figure \ref{fig:Turner CG Schwarzschild} show Schwarzschild black holes with just the event horizon.
-This difference is of course attributed to the repulsion from the spin $a$ in Kerr spacetimes not being present for Schwarzschild.
+While black hole spacetimes in CG Kerr always have at least two horizons, namely the inner Cauchy horizon $\mathrm{H}_\mathrm{I}$ and outer event horizon $\mathrm{H}_\mathrm{O}$, the medium blue regions in figure~\ref{fig:Turner CG Schwarzschild} show Schwarzschild black holes with just the event horizon.
+This difference is of course attributed to the repulsion from the spin $a$ in CG Kerr spacetimes being absent for CG Schwarzschild.